MilanFIN/little-green-blob/README.md

 # Little Green Blob

-A gameboy platformer written in C using gbdk-2020.
+A gameboy color platformer written in C using gbdk-2020.

 ## Compiling